-All bonds are redeemable at par (€100 for each bond) and at the latest are due for redemption on 30 November 2019.
+All bonds are redeemable at par (\in 100 for each bond) and at the latest are due for redemption on 30 November 2019.
 The bonds are redeemable in whole or in part at the company's sole discretion on any date falling between and including 30 November 2016 and 30 November 2019 (Early Redemption Date/s).
+The company's Board of directors has resolved to redeem the bonds on 30 November 2016 and accordingly the carrying amount of the bonds as at 31 December 2015 is presented within current liabilities in the statement of financial position.
+As at 31 December 2014, the carrying amount of the bonds was presented as a non-current financial liability.